cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 ```

-To generate C code for real inputs, we can generate a single table (since, the errbound() function relies on the imaginary component of the input, and does not change significantly with the real portion).
+to generate C code for real inputs, we can generate a single table (since, the errbound() function relies on the imaginary component of the input, and does not change significantly with the real portion).

 ```c
 double my_zeta(double x) {